-The medical professional must always maintain a distance of 2m from the suspected or confirmed COVID-19 patient.
-If this is not possible, the medical professional must wear PPE before approaching the patient.
+The medical professional must always maintain a distance of 2m from the suspected COVID-19 patient.
+If this is not possible, the medical professional must wear PPE before approaching the suspected patient.

 Schools are not allowed to manage or administer any medicines for symptomatic relief of COVID-19 symptoms without parental consent unless deemed lifesaving or essential.
 If a school carries medicines and/or equipment for dealing with medical emergencies, it must ensure consent of the student’s parent/guardian and administer any treatment only through a trained medical professional at their own risk.
 The administration of paracetamol is allowed if parents will take a while to arrive to reduce fever.
 If a student is short of breath, basic low flow oxygen can be administered until he/she is moved to hospital.

 Under no circumstance should schools try to manage any COVID-19 cases on their own.
-In case a patient’s condition deteriorates and emergency services are required, the medical professional must follow existing procedures for dealing with medical emergencies.
+In case a patient’s condition deteriorates and emergency services is required, the medical professional must follow existing processes for dealing with emergencies.

 The student with an onset of COVID-19 symptoms should be moved to the quarantine room and picked up by a guardian as soon as possible.
 In the case of a staff member, they should follow the medical professional’s recommendations.

 Guidance on Protocols for Managing a COVID-19 Related Incident at School

 In this section, a “COVID-19 related incident” refers to a student or staff having sudden onset of symptoms such as fever, shortness of breath, cough or sore throat with or without fever.